vcato/practical_tdd/README.md

 - You're working with complex legacy code
 - You need to think through architecture first

-TDD wants you to add one small test at a time, but often, you cannot see the 'minimal step' until you have drafted the full solution.
+TDD wants you to add one small test at a time, but often, you cannot see a good test to add until you have drafted the full solution.
 Drafting allows you to solve the architectural puzzle holistically.
 The verification phase then forces you to decompose that solution into atomic, proven steps.

 You're not abandoning TDD, you're just allowing yourself a sketch phase, then forcing each piece of that sketch back through the classic "prove it fails, then make it pass" loop.

 ## What "Fix" Means

-A **fix** is any change to production code that makes a new test pass—behavior that no existing test covers.
+A **fix** is any change to production code that makes a new test pass -- behavior that no existing test covers.
 From the test's perspective, bugs and missing features are the same thing: a gap between what the code does and what it should do.
 The code that closes that gap is a fix, whether you're repairing a defect or adding new functionality.

 **This technique does NOT apply to:**
-- **Changes to existing requirements:** The definition of 'Correct' has changed.
-In that case, treat the updates to the test and the code as a single atomic change.
+- **Changes to existing requirements:** If the definition of 'Correct' has changed, treat the updates to the test and the code as a single atomic change.
 You can modify them in whatever order feels best to you.
-- **Refactoring:** You want to restructure the code to make it more maintainable without adding complexity.
-Tests should always be passing during these changes and add no new complexity.
+- **Refactoring:** If you want to restructure the code to make it more maintainable without adding complexity, you aren't adding new tests, and all existing tests should stay green throughout the process.

 ## The Technique

 1. Draft both pieces (in any order, any level of detail, ideally focusing on a single, cohesive unit of behavior or a small set of related changes)
-   - Write the code you think will work (commented out or behind a flag—examples below show when to use each)
+   - Write the code you think will work (commented out or behind a flag -- examples below show when to use each)
    - Write the tests that you think would verify it (commented out or behind a flag)
    - Think through the design.
 Revise.
 Explore.
 This is just sketching.